Boy Scouts of America Logo

 Camouflaged soldiers

-German Reenactors at Ft Indiantown Gap.
+German Reenactors at Ft Indiantown Gap

-German SdKfz 222, Scout Car
+with SdKfz 222, Scout Car

 We teach teamwork, leadership, tactical skills, and discipline through training sessions and reenactments of World War II Campaigns.
 After you have learned, you will be given responsibility for a squad and tested in making quick decisions in a simulated combat environment.

-German Anti-tank gun
+with 75mm Anti-tank gun

 Line of Pup Tents set up at a Living History display.